 The woods parts are ready for finishing.
 Getting colder, so moved the wood stuff indoors until I get time to lacquer.
-Onto the really fussy shit.
 Continue » New 5×7, partly 2